mattrussi/gitlab-com-runbooks/docs/patroni/pg_collect_query_data.md

 To execute an analyze we need to have the correct values from the parameters.
 In case of our example we need to gather 1 parameter the $1 from the SQL statement.

 In this case we need to query the PostgreSQL logs where the query is executed.
+Due to the setup of the parameter `log_min_duration_statement` we log all the queries that ran for at least 1 second.

 We recommend to copy locally the logs and do not leave extra copies on the host.
 Consider the postgresql.csv the PostgreSQL log file.